isaac2math/YoLoV7_Torch/README.md

 # YoLoV7_Torch

-Ning Xu, Timothy Guo, and Oliver Hahn
+Ning Xu, Timothy Guo, Oliver Hahn, and Adam Roff

-## the paper can be found at : TBA
+## the research paper can be found at : TBA
-## the video can be found at : https://www.youtube.com/c/isaac2math
+## the intro video can be found at : TBA

+## We decide to only show the base, raw results, and  before The full packages will be revealed right after the acceptence.

-* **Re: Chris Huge's folking request : Github DOES NOT allow folking all 5 packages simultaneously (open MM, EricSheng, WongKinYiu, AlexeyAB, and his).
-Since he insists of folking, to be fair with all sources, we have rewritten the package to make sure that there is 0% of code and data cited from his pacakge.**
+* **Re: Chris Hughes' folking request : Github DOES NOT allow folking all 5 packages simultaneously (open MM, EricSheng, WongKinYiu, AlexeyAB, and his).
+To be fair with all sources, we have rewritten the package to make sure that there is 0% of code (data adaptors, front/demo ipynb, a training script) and data cited from his pacakge.**

 * This package is based on YoLov7 by https://github.com/WongKinYiu/yolov7 and directly modified from several packages including YoLov5 by Open MM lab, YoLov4 by AlexeyAB, and YoLov7 by https://github.com/WongKinYiu/yolov7, and the CudaCpp training module from Eric Sheng.
 * This package is for the purpose of deep learning education, research demostration, and proof of idea/value only;